Bitcoin trading offers high return rates that attract more and more users. Mining can generate relatively stable profits for those who practice it.

-Knowledge and experience: Buying and selling bitcoin is a simple activity, but turning it into your main livelihood is difficult.
-As we said above, traders don't win all the time.
-Worse, if you don't know the market in-depth, nor do you know how to analyze it or create strategies, you will most likely lose money.
+Knowledge and experience: Buying and selling bitcoin is simple, but turning it into your main livelihood is difficult.
+As we said above, traders don’t win all the time.
+Worse, you will most likely lose money if you don’t know the market in-depth, nor do you know how to analyze it or create strategies.

-Traders have to know about the asset they are investing in to make a good trade.
-Experience and knowledge make the difference between "trading" or just betting blindly.
+Traders must know about the asset they invest in to make a good trade.
+Experience and knowledge distinguish between “trading” and just betting blindly.

 Because of this, veteran traders usually recommend that, before investing your capital in an asset, it is best to research its market behavior, growth possibilities, annual profitability, and network characteristics, to mention a few elements.

 Mining is an activity specific to blockchain networks that operate under the Proof of Work (PoW) scheme, such as Bitcoin.
-Through this process, the network manages to verify, store and secure the transactions made by users.
+The network verifies, stores, and secures user transactions through this process.
 In turn, those users who engage in these tasks receive a reward in bitcoins and commissions paid by users.

-More stable earnings: The returns generated by bitcoin mining may not always be as juicy as trading, although they are generally more stable.
+More stable earnings: The returns from bitcoin mining may not always be as juicy as trading, although generally more stable.
 There are exceptions and seasons where the industry has produced up to $60 million per day.
 Miners get a 6.25 BTC reward for each mined block, which will only vary until another halving occurs in the network, reducing this amount by half.
 An event occurs approximately every three years, so the next time is expected to occur in mid-2024.

-Also, miners receive the total commissions paid by users to process their transactions.
-In other words, you get a payout if you manage to mine a block.
-Of course, having an ASIC machine does not ensure that you can make money immediately.
+Also, miners receive the total commissions users pay to process their transactions.
+In other words, you get a payout if you mine a block.
+Of course, having an ASIC machine does not ensure you can make money immediately.
 Due to the high competitiveness of Bitcoin mining, people created mining pools that concentrate their processing power to process as many blocks as possible.

-When a pool mines a block, the pool is in charge of dividing the reward among participating miners.
-In this way, they ensure that they consistently earn a profit from their mining activities.
+When a pool mines a block, the pool divides the reward among participating miners.
+In this way, they ensure they consistently profit from their mining activities.

-Controllable investment risks: Mining also has fewer investment risks than trading since all the expenses incurred by its participants are manageable, and you must consider them before connecting a computer to the network.
+Controllable investment risks: Mining also has fewer investment risks than trading since all the expenses its participants incur are manageable.
+You must consider them before connecting a computer to the network.

 For example, to start mining, the Bitcoin network needs specialized equipment (ASIC) to process transactions.
-Likewise, you'll incur installation, maintenance, and electricity costs.
-In this sense, miners can calculate how much money they need to invest per month or per year to stay operational.
-In addition, they can deduct how much they need to earn daily to replenish their investment as soon as possible and remain profitable.
+Likewise, you’ll incur installation, maintenance, and electricity costs.
+In this sense, miners can calculate how much money they must invest monthly or yearly to stay operational.
+They can deduct how much they need to earn daily to replenish their investment as soon as possible and remain profitable.

-In other words, a miner's income depends on more stable variables than trading.
+In other words, a miner’s income depends on more stable variables than trading.
 Traders assume that the price will stay in a particular pattern or change behavior with the cryptocurrency market.
-However, until this happens, it is not known whether the trade will generate profit or loss.
+However, until this happens, whether the trade will generate profit or loss is not known.
 It takes longer to cover the main investment in mining, but you can assure earnings if you do the calculations right.